challfry/TheKraken/Docs/Core Data Model Notes.md

 loggedInUser is the user that made the comments.
 ONLY that user should see the comments.
 We have to handle the case where multiple users log into the same device.

+## Events

+Besides all the stuff that comes from the server for events, we store:
+	• the ekEventID if we've made an EventKit Calendar Item for this event
+	• the localNotificationID if we've created a local Notificaiton for this event.
+Both of these items are local to the device, but not tied to the current user.

+Event objects also synthesize Date values for start end end times from the Epoch values.

+## PostOperation

+This is the root class for a bunch of content creation actions.
+Most of these actions eventually go over the network as a POST call.
+Each op type knows how to build its POST from its data.
+PostOperations can be edited and deleted before being sent to the server, although if the device is online they'll get sent as soon as they're created.